PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 Both provide feature flagging and experimentation functionality.
 Using these features enable you to [de-risk releases](/blog/decouple-deployment-from-release), increase engineering velocity, configure your app remotely, customize experiences, and more.

-This post goes over their differences, platforms, features, pricing, reporting, integrations, and frequently asked questions about both.
+This post goes over the differences, platforms, features, pricing, reporting, integrations, and frequently asked questions about both.

 ## How is PostHog different?